-No event near you?
-You don't have to take part in an organized event to help your kids find the best routes to school.
-Here are some tips for teaching them to stay safe on their walk:
+But you don't have to take part in an organized event to help your kids find the best routes to school.
+Here are some tips for teaching them to stay safe on their walk anytime of year:

 1. Look left-right-left before crossing the road.
 Kids should also check the traffic in front of and behind them to make sure no cars are turning into the lane.